A great player splits with her partner through injury and a young ‘nobody’ is suddenly propelled into the spotlight:

 “…we still have a lot of work on ahead of the Olympics…”.

 It’ll be interesting to see how Olympic qualifying year goes.
-The first indicator of their ambition has to be the Indonesian Open in July; their home tournament needs them to be imperious and I’d love to see them reach the final.
+The first indicator of their ambition has to be their success at the World Championships.
 Its been wonderful to watch them develop as a unit over the past couple of years, they just get better and better, however can they challenge the Japanese for the title at their home Olympics?

 If you enjoyed this, follow the link to an article by Podcast Tepak Bulu about the future of Indonesian Badminton https://womensbadminton.co.uk/2019/07/14/has-indonesian-badminton-stagnated/